scrossuk/locic/docs/Const.rst

 		*p = 1;
 	}

 Now the code will compile, but any assignments to 'p' itself fails.
-The implementation of this keyword is to use a 'final_lval' as the underlying lvalue type, which doesn't support assignment in any case, rather than 'value_lval' (which does support assignment for non-const types).
+The implementation of this keyword is to use a ``final_lval`` as the underlying lvalue type, which doesn't support assignment in any case, rather than ``value_lval`` (which does support assignment for non-``const`` types).

-Note that 'final' is an lvalue qualifier (or 'variable qualifier') rather than a type qualifier, so doesn't affect Loci's type system in any way.
+Note that ``final`` is an lvalue qualifier (or 'variable qualifier') rather than a type qualifier, so doesn't affect Loci's type system in any way.

 Logical Const
 -------------